We’ve said it before, and we’ll say it again — everyone loves credentials. Credentials are the glazed donut of data types.

 - 74% of website breaches took place because of stolen credentials or brute force attacks.

-- Phishing is still one of the most popular means of stealing user data like login credentials or credit cards numbers.
+- Phishing is still one of the most popular means of stealing user data like login credentials or credit card numbers.

 In 2023, 25% of data breaches occurred due to phishing attacks.
-Stolen credentials caused the lion's share of all data breaches over the past few years.
+Stolen credentials accounted for the majority of data breaches over the past few years.

 GoodFirms revealed a new study on Top Password Strengths and Vulnerabilities in 2023.
 The study attempts to understand the current password behavior of online users as well as password management vulnerabilities.
 Below are the results obtained from the survey: